-4.17 Private hire driver licenses
+4.17 Private hire driver licences

 4.17.1 The operator shall ensure that every driver engaged by them has obtained a private hire driver licence from the same licensing authority which issued the private hire operator licence.
-The operator shall use their best endeavors to ensure that all drivers have a badge issued by the Council and that the drivers wear the badge at all times whilst available for hire.
+The operator shall use their best endeavours to ensure that all drivers have a badge issued by the Council and that the drivers always wear the badge whilst available for hire.